Vaiden

 The mother, Anna Louise Elsom,

-taught the "infant class" -- children ages
+taught the "infant class" -- children ages four through thirteen --

-four through thirteen -- at Fairmont Baptist Church in Nelson County,
+at Fairmont Baptist Church in Nelson County, Virginia.
+She called the class

-illuminated and warmed the corner of the church where she taught the
+of the church where she taught the children.
+The pastor, George Braxton

-children.
-The pastor, George Braxton Taylor, was the answer to Elsom's prayer for someone to come to Fairmont who knew
+Taylor, was the answer to Elsom's prayer for

-missions and would help her start a missionary group for children.
-Taylor,
+someone to come to Fairmont who knew missions and would help her start a

-the son of early Southern Baptist missionaries to Italy and nephew of the
+missionary group for children.
+Taylor, the son of early Southern Baptist

-first secretary of the Foreigh Mission Board, had a
+missionaries to Italy and nephew of the first secretary of the Foreigh Mission Board, had a heart for missions and was

-achieve her dream.
+willing to help Elsom achieve her dream.

 In 1886,